PW-Sat2/PWSat2OBC/doc/HowToBuild.md

 * `apt-get install cmake`
 * install arm-none-eabi-gcc version 5.4 from https://launchpad.net/gcc-arm-embedded and add it to PATH
 * Only 32-bits build is delivered so follow http://askubuntu.com/questions/454253/how-to-run-32-bit-app-in-ubuntu-64-bit if you are using 64-bits Ubuntu
-* Qemu for now not working
+* Qemu for now is not working

 ## Building
 1. Clone repository (e.g. `C:\Work\repo`)